 For further information, please contact:

-Biome owns four wholly-owned subsidiaries: Highland Grow Inc., a licensed producer in Nova Scotia under Canada’s Access to Cannabis for Medical Purposes Regulations (ACMPR); The Back Home Medical Cannabis Corporation, a company incorporated under the laws of the Province of Newfoundland and Labrador and in the late stages of applying for a license under the ACMPR; P-209 Inc., a company incorporated under the laws of the Province of Ontario and in the late stages of applying for a license under the ACMPR and; Weed Virtual Retail Inc., a company incorporated under the laws of the Province of Ontario in the business of operating a new virtual reality technology platform focused exclusively on the medical and recreational cannabis markets.
+Biome Grow wholly owns Great Lakes Cannabis, a company incorporated under the laws of the Province of Ontario and in the late stages of applying for a license under the ACMPR.
+Biome also owns four other wholly-owned subsidiaries: Highland Grow Inc., a licensed producer in Nova Scotia under Canada’s ACMPR; The Back Home Medical Cannabis Corporation, a company incorporated under the laws of the Province of Newfoundland and Labrador and in the late stages of applying for a license under the ACMPR; Red Sands Craft Cannabis Co., a company incorporated under the laws of the Province of Prince Edward Island and; Weed Virtual Retail Inc., a company incorporated under the laws of the Province of Ontario in the business of operating a new virtual reality technology platform focused exclusively on the medical and recreational cannabis markets.
 Biome is a Canadian-based company with national and international business interests.

-Certain statements or projections contained in this document are forward-looking statements, including those that discuss the Company’s expectation of cannabis legalization on October 17, 2018, the expected high demand in Atlantic Canada for cannabis, the development of a strong Atlantic Canadian ecosystem, its plans to operate a diversified mix of low cost licensed cannabis production facilities across Canada and other jurisdictions, and to integrate a complimentary platform of technologies and services targeted at both the Canadian and international cannabis markets.
-Such forward-looking statements reflect management’s current beliefs and expectations and are based on assumptions made by and information currently available to the Company, including the assumption it will be able to obtain all necessary regulatory licenses, permits and approvals to produce and sell cannabis and generally operate its business in Canada and internationally, that labour, construction, and other costs will remain low for its licensed cannabis production facilities, and that sufficient financial resources will be available on reasonable terms.
+Certain statements or projections contained in this document are forward-looking statements, including those that discuss the Company’s intention that Great Lakes Cannabis Co. will position itself to supply cannabis products for Canadian and international markets, its expectation that it will receive a cultivation license and the timing associated therewith, the specifics associated with the Great Lakes Cannabis production facility and when such facility will be complete, production capacity in the other provinces in which Biome operates in and the timing of when such facilities will have sufficient local production, its plans to build a local and sustainable ecosystem in Ontario, its plans to operate a diversified mix of low cost licensed cannabis production facilities across Canada and other jurisdictions including internal jurisdictions and the long term business plans of Biome.
+Such forward-looking statements reflect management’s current beliefs and expectations and are based on assumptions made by and information currently available to the Company, including the assumption it will be able to obtain all necessary regulatory licenses, permits and approvals to produce and sell cannabis and generally operate its business in both Canada and internationally, that labour, construction, and other costs will remain low for its licensed cannabis production facilities, and sufficient financial resources will be available.

 These forward-looking statements are subject to risks and uncertainties that may cause actual results to differ materially from those expressed or implied in the forward-looking statements, including, among other things, a failure to obtain or delays in obtaining the required regulatory licenses, permits, or approvals, changes to legislation, changes in cannabis research or the general public’s perception of cannabis, crop failure, labour disputes, increases in labour and/or construction costs, rising energy costs, an inability to access financing as needed, and a general economic downturn.
 These forward-looking statements speak only as of the date on which they are made, and the Company, or any of its subsidiaries undertakes no obligation to update or revise any forward-looking statements whether as a result of new information, future events or otherwise, except as required by law.
 The forward-looking statements contained in this news release are expressly qualified by this cautionary statement.